odisfm/zcx-core/docs/content/reference/control/standard.md

 Configures the control's behaviour when [multiple command bundles match the performed gesture](../command.md#multiple-matching-gestures).
 The default of `false` executes only one matching command bundle per gesture.

+---
+### release_on_exit
+`bool = true`

+Concerns the scenario where a control leaves view while being pressed, e.g. the page changed.

+With the default of `true`, the control will fire its `released` gesture.
+Additionally, it will fire its `released_delayed` gesture if the control had been held a short while, or the `released_immediately` gesture if it had not.

+If set to `false`, none of the above will happen.

 ## properties